arthemis95/Mixtaper/README.md

 - **Library Management:** Load, search, and organize audio files (MP3, WAV, FLAC).
 - **Mixtape Creation:** Add, reorder, or remove songs for Side A and Side B.
 - **Playback:** Preview each side of the mixtape directly in the app.
 - **Export:** Save mixtape playlists or export the songs to a folder.
+- **Auto Balance Sides:** Need help balancing both sides of the tape?
+We can brute force that!

 ## Requirements
 - Python 3.x